-- Use a blower brush to brush away any dust on the lens, LCD monitor, viewfinder or external AF sensor and then gently wipe the camera with a soft, dry cloth.
-If any soiling remains, apply a small amount of lens cleaning liquid to a piece of FUJIFILM lens cleaning paper and wipe gently. - Do not scratch hard objects against the lens, LCD monitor screen or viewfinder. - Clean the body of the camera with a soft, dry cloth.
-Do not use volatile substances or cleaning products these items can cause damage.
+- Use a blower brush to brush away any dust on the lens, LCD monitor surface, viewfinder or external AF sensor and then gently wipe the camera with a soft, dry cloth.
+If any soiling remains, apply a small amount of lens cleaning liquid to a piece of FUJIFILM lens cleaning paper and wipe gently. - Do not scratch hard objects against the lens.
+LCD monitor screen or viewfinder as these surfaces are easily damaged. - Clean the body of the camera with a soft, dry cloth.
+Do not use volatile substances such as thinners. benzine or insecticide, as these may react with camera body and cause deformation or remove the

-■ Using the Camera When Traveling
+■ Using the Camera Overseas

-When traveling overseas, do not place your camera in the check-in baggage.
-Baggage can be subjected violent shocks, and the camera may be damaged inside or outside.
+When travelling overseas, do not place your camera in the check-in baggage.
+Baggage handling at airports may subject baggage to violent shocks, and the camera may be damaged internally even when no external damage is visible.